Boghian-Gabriel/Problem1/README.md

+# Aplications in .NET C#
-* In this project I decided to put another small projects because  it is easly for me to find a solution that help me in future. *
+In this project I decided to put another small projects because  it is easly for me to find a solution that help me in future.